craftablescience/godot-3d-sandbox/README.md

-# godot-3d-sandbox
+# 3D Sandbox
+## Built in Godot
 A game inspired by Garry's Mod.
-It's basically a testing grounds for Godot game mechanics in 3D.
+It's basically a testing grounds for my game mechanics ideas, and anything I want to make :D